 Play the notes of the lowest two octaves of the pianos carefully listening for strength/resonance of the bass range.
 Clarity and resonant power in the bass range are important musical indicators as to the overall quality of the piano.
 Especially the lowest few notes, play them and listen whether they are relatively clear and easy to distinguish, or more “tubby” and blur together into a deep rumble.

 Generally referring to notes an octave below and above Middle C on the piano.
 This is where the majority of your melodies are going to be played.
 A strong, singing quality is ideal here with these notes being clear enough to stand above your left hand harmonies.
 Beginners should listen to their salesperson demo the piano and listen for how clear the melody lines stand out from the chords below them.
 More advanced players should feel specifically how easy it is to make the melody sound distinctly present from the lower harmonies in their playing.

 Often forgotten are the importance of the highest notes on the keyboard.
 Though more rarely played, the tonal strength of these notes are highly revealing about the overall musical condition of the piano.
 The more ‘musical life’ these notes contain, generally the better constructed the piano is.

-Especially for used pianos, examining the lowest and highest notes of a piano closely can inform you about the musical condition of an older piano.
 Just like with humans, the lower and higher extremes of sound are the first to weaken in a piano as they age.
-Listening for strength of tone and clarity in these extreme ranges suggests both the musical effects of aging on a certain piano as well as hints at the quality of the initial construction of the piano.
+Listening for tone and clarity in these extremes suggests the effects of aging on a certain piano and hints at the initial quality of the piano.

 Piano prices can be more than a bit confusing at first glance, especially when comparing prices between dealerships and among private sellers.
 There are many variables that go into properly pricing a piano including age, condition, size, model, accessories, brand, and performance quality.